6.2.3 Bell Inequality#

 Homework#

-1. Entanglement witness.
+1. Entanglement Witness.
 For the Bell state \(\vert\Phi^+\rangle = \frac{1}{\sqrt{2}}(\vert 00\rangle + \vert 11\rangle)\), define the witness \(\hat{W} = \frac{\hat{I}}{2} - \vert\Phi^+\rangle\langle\Phi^+\vert\).

 (a) Show that \(\mathrm{Tr}(\hat{W}\hat{\rho}_{\mathrm{sep}}) \geq 0\) for any separable state (it suffices to check product states \(\hat{\rho}_A\otimes\hat{\rho}_B\)).